-I am excited to be entering my second year as an RGS at Forbes.
 I live with my wife in Forbes 265—it’s on the second floor of that edge of the college which is closest to the Pink House (so the furthest away from the annex.)
 We love meeting students for whom we can always conjure fresh juices and smoothies and even some home-cooked (usually South Asian) snacks, so please feel free to drop by our apartment anytime to say hello!

 In case you’re wondering, I am a PhD student in the History department, though my interests intersect across Philosophy, Religion, and Near Eastern Studies.
 I study intellectual history, the fascinating ways in which ideas develop and travel across space and time.
 I am particularly interested in European and Islamic intellectual history and how these traditions respond to the big questions of life, such as: Who am I?
 What does it mean to live a meaningful life?
 How do particular social norms relate to mental health?
 I enjoy chatting about these and other pressing questions relating to gender, religion, race, and power.
 Happy to discuss any of these if you’re interested!